arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Wire.begin();
 ```

-Following commands are available to transmit or write with I2C-compatible device.
+Following commands are available to transmit or write with an I2C-compatible device.

 ```arduino
 // Replace with the target device's I2C address